-Shared responsibility; people, businesses and agencies;
+Shared responsibility; people, businesses, and agencies.

-Imagine a complete stranger calling you the C word.
+Imagine a complete stranger calling you the C-word.

 How would you feel? – Angry?
 Upset?
 Offended?

-In fact, the world is full of C’s.
+The world is full of C’s.
 It’s on the news, in the papers, on the internet and many carry on regardless.

 Of course, I’m referring to the consumer.

 So what is a consumer?
+And why is consumerism bad?

-By definition, a consumer is a person who purchases goods and services, and eats or uses something.
+By definition, a consumer is a person who purchases goods and services and eats or uses something.
 It is the person’s action of purchasing that fuels capitalism.

 However, the word consumer derives from the term consumption.
 This has several definitions, linked to economics and finance, though it also refers to the act of using up resources.